 1. Attend a traditional local festival

 There are many local festivals on the island in winter time.
-In January, Sant Antoni (16th & 17th island-wide) and Sant Sebastià (10th-25th in Palma) celebrations follow Christmas and The Three Kings’ festivities.
+In January, Sant Antoni (16th & 17th island-wide) and Sant Sebastià (12th-21st in Palma) celebrations follow Christmas and The Three Kings’ festivities.
 Palma honours its patron saint with a varied programme including concerts and a night of fire.
 February offers the almond fair ‘Fira de S’Ametler’ in Son Servera.
-Carnival – ‘Sa Rua’ – in 2015 is the weekend of February 14th & 15th.
+Carnival – ‘Sa Rua’ – is celebrated at the end February.

 2. Follow the Wine Route